This is an advanced topic that assumes that the reader has a solid knowledge of LookML.

 final: yesflag to verify that your refinements are being applied in the order you expect.
 See the Using

-For example, in the view file below we have two refinements of the
+For example, in the following view file there are two refinements of the

 faa_flights view.
 The first refinement hides a dimension (